department-of-veterans-affairs/va-digital-service-handbook/_pages/resources/index.md

 # link here
 #
 # Title and Description display on the page and in HTML meta tags
+#
 title: Resources
-description: The <i>Digital Delivery Guide</i> helps VA teams meet the <a title="Digital Standards" href="/va-digital-service-handbook/digital-standards">Digital Standards</a> by engaging with users and using best practices for agile delivery.
+description: resources description.
 #
-# Internal page menu - titles here match titles in Markdown
+# Editable - Internal page menu
+# Match titles here with H3s (###) below
+#
 sections:
   - What is the Digital Delivery process?
   - Using the Digital Delivery Guide
+#
+# Editable - Pagination for bottom of page
+#
+pagination: yes
+phase-prev: none
+page-prev: none
+phase-next: User Research guide
+page-next: none
 #
 # Don't edit items below - they control the page layout
 #